If you're a Java developer want to get started with Android. Following are the things you need to know before getting started.

 3 GB RAM minimum, 8 GB RAM recommended; plus 1 GB for the Android Emulator

 Prefer to use an actual phone over an emulator during the development.
-Running the emulator along the studio consumes extra 1 GB of RAM, that could be used efficiently for something else.
+Running the emulator along side the studio consumes extra 1 GB of RAM, that could be used efficiently for something else.
 App building was faster when I used a phone for the deployment.
 The difference was well noticeable on my 8 GB RAM machine.

 Also, I recommend installing Playbook for Developers by Google on your phone.
 Details about latest Android features, best practices, and strategies all within a single app.